- Residence Hall Living

 If I do not have a roommate preference, what factors will be used to select a roommate for me?

-Students have the opportunity to indicate a music preference on the application.
-If no music preference is indicated, the roommate will be randomly assigned.
+Students have the opportunity to use the Advanced Roommate Search feature in Campus Connection>MyHousing.
+This feature allows students to create a profile and also search for roommates that match their requested criteria.
+Incoming students will be notified after they sign a Room and Meal Plan Contract on how to create a profile and use the Advanced Roommate Search.
 Look at our Roommate Information page for additional information on ways to communicate with your roommate.
 You may view and print the Roommate Agreement here.

 Why didn't I get my hall, room, or roommate requested?

 First, hall assignments are made in the order of the date that we receive the your application and fee.
 The earlier you apply for housing and pay the $35 application fee, the greater your chances for being assigned to a hall on your preference list.
 However, even if two students want to live together but their dates-of-application are vastly different, a roommate pairing cannot be guaranteed.
 Second, we honor roommate requests whenever possible, but remember, roommate requests must be mutual.
 If we are not able to match you with your roommate preference or assign you to your hall of first or second preference, then there are opportunities throughout the year to transfer to another residence hall on campus.
 During the school year, you may make transfers usually 10 days after the halls open if space is available.
 Stop by and see the Residence Hall Director or Residence Life Coordinator of the building where you would like to move and he/she will let you know what rooms are available.
 That RHD or RLC can approve your transfer if the room is available.

 Which hall is the best to live in?

 Each student has a unique set of circumstances that make a particular hall more appealing.
 However, most incoming students love the hall they live in not because of the layout or facilities, but rather the friendships and connections made.